djplaner/memex/sense/Design/types-of-content-interaction.md

-# types-of-content-interaction

-Taken from Dunlap et al (2007)

-## Taxonomy of student-to-content interactions strategies
+# Taxonomy of student-to-content interactions strategies

-The authors combine Bloom's taxonomy with Stouppe's (1998) categorization of content-specific interaction, and Garrison, Anderson, and Archer’s Community of Inquiry framework (1999, 2001).
+Dunlap et al (2007) combine Bloom's taxonomy with Stouppe's (1998) categorization of content-specific interaction, and Garrison, Anderson, and Archer’s Community of Inquiry framework (1999, 2001).
 They identify 10 content interaction types and then map them against Bloom's.

-The mapping perhaps isn't that useful.
+Not sure of the use of Bloom's is all that useful, but the interaction types might be useful for analysing different types of content media and associated authoring assemblages.

+## 10 Content Interaction types

-The 10 interaction types are described as (p.
+The 10 interaction types are described as (Dunlap et al, 2007, p.
 23)

 1. *Enriching* interactions enable students to access information but do not convey information.
    - e.g. pop-ups, hot-words, links, forward and back buttons